KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-Scrobbler by PtrBld](https://github.com/PtrBld/MMM-Scrobbler)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Found 'XMLHttpRequest' in file `MMM-Scrobbler.js`: Replace it with built-in fetch.

 ## [MMM-SE-Reputation by ChielChiel](https://github.com/ChielChiel/MMM-SE-Reputation)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-SE-Reputation.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-SE-Reputation.js`: Replace it with built-in fetch.

 ## [MMM-SearchLight by mykle1](https://github.com/mykle1/MMM-SearchLight)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-Searchlight.js`: Replace it with `MagicMirror²`.

 ## [MMM-SeawayLockTraffic by ProfKP](https://github.com/ProfKP/MMM-SeawayLockTraffic)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-SeawayLockTraffic.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Selfie by Txukie](https://github.com/Txukie/MMM-Selfie)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-Selfie.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.